MSCI-245-342/hw-betterbooks/hw-instructions.md

 validates :email, uniqueness: true
 ```

-If we have a uniqueness validation on a field, we should also enforce this
+If we have a uniqueness validation on a field, we should also always enforce this
 in the database with a unique index.

 We would use this in a migration: